shreytheshreyas/tp/docs/DeveloperGuide.md

 ---

-## Implementation
+## **Implementation**

 ## **Views**

-### Home View
+### **Home View (Samuel Leow)**
 The home view mechanism is facilitated by Ui.homeViewMessage() method.
-This feature will be executed automatically whenever EZ Manager is booted up, or when “display” command is called.
-Below is an example of the display of Home View
+This feature will be executed automatically whenever EZ Manager is booted up, or when “list” command is called.
+Below is an example of the display of Home-View

 <center><img src="https://i.ibb.co/nrDcXRj/Figure5-1.png"></center>

-Given below is the scenario of how the mechanism behaves at each step when the program is booted up and when “display” command is called.
+Given below is the scenario of how the mechanism behaves at each step when the program is booted up and when “list” command is called.

-Step 1.
-The user launches EZ Manager for the first time and the Home View display will be shown.
+Step 1: The user launches Ez Manager for the first time and the Home-View display will be shown.
 The list of projects, the list of members and other details will be loaded from the hard disk.
-The state of the program will be set to Home View by default.
+The state of the program will be set to Home-View by default.

 <center><img src="https://i.ibb.co/84KCTMB/Figure5-2.png"></center>

-Step 2.
-The user executes project n/ Developer Guide command to add a new project, followed by deadline p/3 d/2020-10-23 (assuming there is a total of 3 projects) to add a new deadline to the new project.
+Step 2: The user executes project n/ Developer Guide command to add a new project, followed by deadline p/3 d/2020-10-23 (assuming there is a total of 3 projects) to add a new deadline to the new project.

-Step 3.
-The user now decides to display the Home View to have an overview of all his projects.
+Step 3: The user now decides to display the Home View to have an overview of all his projects.
 The display command will call HomeViewCommand(), which will execute the command with executeCommand(), which takes in projects ArrayList and teamMembers ArrayList and storage.

 **Note:** This step applies for the addition of the other features such as Deadline, Members, Description and Priority.
 Whenever a new information is added, and when the HomeViewCommand() is called, it will generate the display according to the information that is available in the program.
 If a particular information is empty, a dash symbol will be used instead.

 The following sequence diagrams shows how the “Home View” command works in both scenarios:

-Scenario 1 (EZ Manager start up):
+Scenario 1 (Ez Manager start up):
 <center><img src="https://i.ibb.co/2c1FhFb/Home-View-SD1.png"></center>

 Scenario 2 (display command):
 <center><img src="https://i.ibb.co/0VMf92d/Home-View-SD2.png"></center>

-### Project View
+### **Project View (Samuel Paul Christopher)**
 The project view mechanism is facilitated by Ui.projectViewMessage() method, which takes in an argument of type Project.
 The project view is displayed when a user uses the “select” command to select a particular project to get more details on the project.
 Figure 5.1 is an example of the output of Project View.
 Note, if the fields are blank, a dash symbol would be used to indicate that there is no data about that field.

 <center><img src="https://i.ibb.co/gg3y8xw/Figure6-1.png" ></center>